Sallu110/LOAN-APPROVAL-PROJECT/README.md

 # LOAN-APPROVAL-PROJECT
-In this project i have predicted loan approvals which are based on multiple features
+In this project i have predicted loan approvals which are based on multiple features you can visit files to see project.